 - Provide guidance & training to raise awareness for all employees and volunteers

-- Provide resource to help you implement policies which are aligned with protecting children and young people
+- Provide resources to help you implement policies which are aligned with protecting children and young people

 - Help you create an effective referral and recording system